Why Your Kids Should Learn How To Cook This One Food

 Stainless steel cookware can take a beating!
 You can be very aggressive with it when cooking, like using metal utensils in it, but also when cleaning using an aggressive scrubby, or even an SOS steel wool scrubby pad and repeated trips through the dishwasher.
 Plus, stainless steel can take exposure to high heat and can go stovetop directly into the oven for more advanced cooking without fear of damaging the surface or worse, leaching potentially toxic chemicals into your food like you can with improperly treated non-stick cookware.

-Every Kid Should Know How To Cook Eggs!
+Every Kid Should Learn How To Cook Eggs!

 Start your kids off with the basics and once they've become more confident in their egg cookery abilities, progress to more skilled egg preparation methods.
 Remember the benefits of the kids gaining confidence, being able to cook for themselves, and also for you!
 Cooking is an essential life skill that they will need to learn early on in life and will continue using for the rest of their lives!